TriggeredP/crus-online/README.md

 > You may encounter bugs and poor performance.

 ## About
-Cruelty Squad Online (CruS Online) is a huge modification for game [Cruelty Squad](https://store.steampowered.com/app/1388770/Cruelty_Squad/) that add a lobby style LAN multiplayer
+Cruelty Squad Online (CruS Online) is a huge modification for game [Cruelty Squad](https://store.steampowered.com/app/1388770/Cruelty_Squad/) that add a lobby style Steam and LAN multiplayer

 ## Installation
 CruS Online is installed in the same way as other modifications